 Here is a small taste of the Japanese arsenal English speakers already have at their disposal:

 - “romantic” → romanchikku (ロマンチック)

-Or for even more, check out the video Benny and some other learners made themselves, singing entirely in gairaigo (外来語):
+Or for even more, check out the video that Benny Lewis, founder of Fluent in 3 Months, and some other learners made themselves.
+They sing entirely in gairaigo (外来語):

-In Japanese, no words end in a consonant (with the exceptions of n), so if an English loan word has a consonant sound at the end (e.g. “mic”), you can be sure that the Japanese equivalent will have a vowel tacked on: maiku.
+In Japanese, no words end in a consonant (with the exceptions of n).
+If an English loanword has a consonant sound at the end (e.g. “mic”), you can be sure that the Japanese equivalent will have a vowel tacked on: maiku.

 “Let’s see… I really want a dark beer.
 Cerveza is feminine I think… Or is it masculine?
 It seems masculine.
 Just think of all the dudes with beer bellies.
 But it ends with an ‘a’ so I think it should be a feminine noun.
 Okay, assuming it is indeed feminine, I need to use the feminine form of the adjective for “dark”… Hmm… I think it’s oscura…”